humanmade/altis-security/docs/disable-accounts.md

 ## Overrides

-You can also set the `security.disable-accounts` setting to `false` in `composer.json` to disable this module:
+You can also set the `security.disable-accounts` setting to `false` in `composer.json` to disable this feature:

 ```json
 "altis": {